I have posted the following (in a similar version) on all of my social media:

 My opinions change over time.
 Beliefs of the past are not indicative of my beliefs of today (yesterday and today are very different).

 I believe that everyone has a vast and almost unlimited right to post their opinion.
-I may “like” many things that I adamantly disagree with based on what expressed in a particular post.
+I may “like” many things that I adamantly disagree with based on what is expressed in a particular post.
 However, I support the broadcast of their views.

 Public expressions of beliefs, ideas, and opinions are essential, and they should not be suppressed – we move forward through ideas and discussions.